roddhjav/pass-import/CONTRIBUTING.rst

 --------------------------------------------------

 1) To add support for a new password manager named ``mymanager``, add the file ``pass_import/managers/mymanager.py``.
-The code itself will depends of the format of the file it should import.
-Here's the bare-minimum for a CSV based
+The code itself will depend on the format of the file it should import.
+Here is the bare minimum for a CSV based
 importer:

 .. code-block:: python